EU move to ban forced labor goods poses a test for SE Asia – DW – 04/04/2023

 EU to introduce new supply chain laws

-However, Brussels opted for a blanket ban on imported goods that used forced labor because of concerns that specific legislation against China would irk Beijing, which many in the EU want to remain on good terms with, or could fall afoul of the World Trade Organization's anti-discrimination laws, some analysts contend.
+However, Brussels has opted for a blanket ban on imported goods that used forced labor because of concerns that specific legislation against China would irk Beijing, with which many in the EU want to remain on good terms.
+Analysts have also said a China-specific ban could have run afoul of the World Trade Organization's anti-discrimination laws.

-But the proposed legislation's supporters stress it is intentionally universal in nature and the EU is abiding by international norms.
-The United Nations Agenda 2030 commits the world to ending forced labor by that year.
+But supporters of the proposed legislation have stressed it is intentionally universal in nature and that the EU is abiding by international norms.
+The United Nations' Agenda 2030 commits the world to ending forced labor by that year.

-Henrike Hahn, a German Green MEP and member of the parliament's China delegation, points out that the EU will use internationally recognized definitions of forced labor set out by the ILO, a UN body, rather than its own classifications.
+Henrike Hahn, a German Green lawmaker and member of the European Parliament's China delegation, pointed out that the EU will use internationally recognized definitions of forced labor set out by the International Labor Organization, a UN body, rather than its own classifications.

 "Correspondingly, this legislation is not focused on one region in particular, but applies to corporate- or state-driven forced labor across Southeast Asia and globally," she added.

-Nonetheless, it is causing some consternation in regions like Southeast Asia where local businesses are currently having to adapt to EU regulations.
+Nonetheless, the move is causing some consternation in regions like Southeast Asia, where local businesses are already having to adapt to EU regulations.

 Incoming EU legislation on deforestation and sustainable products has led to a major dispute with Malaysia and Indonesia, the world's two largest producers of palm oil, whose imports the EU wants to phase out by 2030.

-"Countries in Southeast Asia are looking at the various sustainability-linked initiatives coming out of the EU with some degree of concern," Chris Humphrey, executive director of the EU-ASEAN Business Council, which represents European businesses in Southeast Asia, said.
+"Countries in Southeast Asia are looking at the various sustainability-linked initiatives coming out of the EU with some degree of concern," said Chris Humphrey, executive director of the EU-ASEAN Business Council, which represents European businesses in Southeast Asia.

-While responsibility will fall on the EU member states to investigate whether imported goods are tainted by forced labor, it will add pressure on local businesses to have a detailed picture of their own supply chains.
-Many of the goods exports from Southeast Asian states to EU markets are processed from raw materials imported from elsewhere, or will include components sourced from other firms.
+While responsibility will fall on the EU member states to investigate whether imported goods are tainted by forced labor, it will add pressure on local businesses to have a more detailed picture of their own supply chains.
+Many of the goods exports from Southeast Asian states to EU markets are processed from raw materials imported from elsewhere or include components sourced from other firms.

-Cambodia, for instance, exported around €4.3 billion ($4.7 billion) worth of goods to the EU last year, most of that garment and footwear products, according to local government data.
-But the vast majority of the raw materials used by Cambodia's garment factories are imported from China, where information on sourcing is obscure.
+Cambodia, for instance, exported around €4.3 billion ($4.7 billion) worth of goods to the EU last year, most of which was garment and footwear products, according to local government data.
+But the vast majority of the raw materials used by Cambodia's garment factories are imported from China, where information on sourcing is obscured.

-Many small companies will lack the ability to investigate their entire supply chains, experts say.
+Many small companies will be unable to investigate their entire supply chains, experts have said.

 "There is a clear need for enhanced communications and capacity building support on these initiatives and how they might impact on businesses operating in the ASEAN region," Humphrey added.